Steve Bannon: Relationship with Donald Trump

-In an official statement, White House press secretary Sarah Huckabee Sanders said: "John Kelly and Steve Bannon have mutually agreed today would be Steve's last day.
-We are grateful for his service and wish him the best."

-The same day, Breitbart News announced that Bannon would return to the site as executive chairman.
-Several weeks after his departure it was reported that Trump still called Bannon using his personal cell phone, and was only calling when chief of staff Kelly was not around.
-The Washington Post reported in October 2017 that Trump and Bannon remained in regular contact.

 Republican Senate primaries

 Bannon has made efforts to unseat incumbent Republican members of Congress he deemed to be insufficiently supportive of Trump's agenda.
 In October 2017, Bannon said he planned to sponsor primary challenges against six of the seven incumbent Republican senators in the 2018 elections.
 He said he had two requirements for a candidate to earn his support: they must pledge to vote against Mitch McConnell as Senate majority leader and to end the Senate filibuster.
-Bannon used his group Citizens of the American Republic to aide him in his efforts to help keep Republican control of the House of Representatives in the 2018 election.
-The group is a dark money organization; Bannon declined to "describe his donors or how much money the group has raised."
+Bannon used his group Citizens of the American Republic to aid him in his efforts to help keep Republican control of the House of Representatives in the 2018 election.
+The group is a dark money organization; Bannon declined to "describe his donors or how much money the group has raised".

 Bannon received credit for helping Roy Moore defeat incumbent senator Luther Strange in the September Republican primary for the 2017 special Alabama Senate election, despite Trump's having endorsed Strange.
 After nine women alleged sexual misconduct, Bannon doubled down on his support for the candidate, raising doubt about the veracity of the accusations.
 When Ivanka Trump condemned Moore's campaign in Alabama, saying "there's a special place in hell for people who prey on children", Bannon responded, "What about the allegations about her dad and that 13-year-old?", in reference to a woman who accused Trump and sex offender Jeffrey Epstein of raping her at that age.

 In what had been considered a safe Republican seat, Moore lost the election on December 12, 2017.
 Bannon's reputation as a political strategist was subsequently questioned by Republican commentators.